Characters who have appeared in several films of the James Bond franchise.

 - Mouth of Sauron: Spectre reveals he was the mouthpiece for Blofeld all along.

-- Nebulous Evil Organization: Quantum, the criminal organization of which he's the liaison with Le Chiffre.
+- Nebulous Evil Organization: Quantum, the criminal organisation of which he's the liaison with Le Chiffre.
 It's eventually revealed that Quantum is just one branch of Spectre.

 - Non-Action Big Bad: Le Chiffre is The Heavy and Mr. White is content to sit back while his subordinate attempts to recover his losses until he becomes fed up with Le Chiffre's incompetence and begins focusing on Bond himself.